zodiac-team/zodiac-ui/libs/ng-observable/README.md

 -   🚀 Observe lifecycle hooks such as `ngOnInit`, `ngOnChanges`
 -   🎉 Convert `HostListener` and template events into observable streams
 -   ✈️ Manage and observe state changes in your components and directives
--   ☑️ Unlock blazing performance with zoneless and observable change detection
+-   ☑️ Unlock [blazing performance](https://stackblitz.com/edit/angular-25scyj) with zoneless, observable change detection
 -   💥 Use `@Decorators` for all of the builtin lifecycle hooks
 -   🍷 Make computed properties with the `@Computed` decorator
 -   🚫 Escape async hell and redundant placeholder variables